The Intelligent Investor: Background and history

 The Intelligent Investor is based on value investing, an investment approach Graham began teaching at Columbia Business School in 1928 and subsequently refined with David Dodd.
 This sentiment was echoed by other Graham disciples such as Irving Kahn and Walter Schloss.
 Warren Buffett read the book at age 20 and began using the value investing taught by Graham to build his own investment portfolio.

 The Intelligent Investor also marks a significant deviation in stock selection from Graham's earlier works, such as Security Analysis.
-Which is, instead of extensive analysis on an individual company, just apply simple earning criteria and buy a group of companies.
+Instead of extensive analysis on an individual company, The Intelligent Investor advocates applying earning criteria as a guide to buying a group of companies.
 He explained the change as:

 The thing that I have been emphasizing in my own work for the last few years has been the group approach.
 To try to buy groups of stocks that meet some simple criterion for being undervalued -- regardless of the industry and with very little attention to the individual company...
 I found the results were very good for 50 years.
 They certainly did twice as well as the Dow Jones.
 And so my enthusiasm has been transferred from the selective to the group approach.
 What I want is an earnings ratio twice as good as the bond interest ratio typically for most years.
 One can also apply a dividend criterion or an asset value criterion and get good results.
 My research indicates the best results come from simple earnings criterions.